 Making good predictions is as important as detecting the cases in which those predictions have an ample range.
 Therefore, we would like to be able to include this uncertainty in the model.
 This would be useful not only for showing clients reliable predictions but also for prioritizing actions related to the results shown.
 This is why we are now researching Bayesian Deep Learning models that can measure uncertainty related to the forecast.

 Measure uncertainty to help clients

-In this case a model with or without uncertainty would predict the following outputs:
+In this case, a model with or without uncertainty would predict the following outputs:

-We can model two types of aleatoric uncertainty: homocedastic uncertainty, which reflects a constant variance for every client, and heterocedastic uncertainty, which accounts for the variance of each individual client given its transactional pattern.
+We can model two types of aleatoric uncertainty: homocedastic uncertainty, which reflects a constant variance for every client, and heterocedastic uncertainty, which accounts for the variance of each individual client given their transactional pattern.